Walter Schreiber: Emigration

 In 1951, Schreiber was taken to the United States as part of Operation Paperclip.
 He arrived in New York on September 17, 1951, on the USNS General Maurice Rose with his wife Olga Conrad Schreiber, his son Paul-Gerhard Schreiber, and his mother-in-law, Marie Schulz Conrad.
 The manifest of the ship does not list travel documents for them, but declares them to be "Paper Clips".

 On 7 October 1951, the New York Times reported that he was working at the Air Force School of Medicine at Randolph Air Force Base in Texas in the Department of Preventative Medicine.
-A Janina Iwańska, who was being treated at Beth Israel Hospital in Boston, was shown a photo of Schreiber and asked if he was the scientists who had experimented on her at Ravensbrück concentration camp.
+A Janina Iwańska, who was being treated at Beth Israel Hospital in Boston, was shown a photo of Schreiber and asked if he was one of the scientists who had experimented on her at Ravensbrück concentration camp.
 She said "no," but that he was there.
 Her physician contacted the Boston Globe and started a petition to have Schreiber investigated.
 The second article, also by Drew Pearson, published on February 10, 1952 includes Schreiber's claim that he had never been to Ravensbrück nor any other concentration camp and that he never conducted or supervised any experiments on human beings.
 That same article also includes a statement by the Air Force Surgeon General stating that he questions such accusations because Schreiber was not a defendant at Nuremberg, but a witness.
 If there was any evidence against him, they would have included him as a defendant at that time.
 Schreiber, consequently, did not seek to renew his contract with the U.S. Air Force.
 Instead he left Texas for the Bay Area of California, where one of his daughters lived.
 And from there, the Joint Intelligence Objectives Agency arranged visas for him and his family to move to Argentina, where another one of his daughters was living and had recently given birth to Schreiber's first grandchild.
 On 22 May 1952, they were flown on a military aircraft to New Orleans and from there to Buenos Aires.

 In Argentina, he worked as a practitioner of general medicine, essentially as a country doctor, in the community of San Carlos de Bariloche where he settled.
 He died suddenly of a heart attack on 5 September 1970 in San Carlos de Bariloche, Río Negro, Argentina.